codevise/pageflow/CONTRIBUTING.md

 PhantomJS has to be installed on the system.

-The dummy Rails used for tests is created automatically through the install generator during test runs.
+The dummy Rails app used for tests is created automatically through the install generator during test runs.
 To have it regenerated, simply delete the contents of the `spec/dummy` directory.
-This is required everytime new migrations are added or if tests are failing after pulling changes into the the local working tree.
+This is required everytime new migrations are added or if tests are failing after pulling changes into the local working tree.

 Pageflow can run its test suite against Rails 4.0 and 4.1 applications.
 The dummy app is created by a Rails template using the